BiostatUSMR/RastaRocket/vignettes/DescusmrVignette.md

 ```

 # Basic usage

 Below, we describe the options used in the example.

 The dataset is passed to the `desc_var` function for analysis.

 - `table_title`: Title of the descriptive table.
-Here, it is "test."
+Here, it is “test.”
 - `var_group`: The variable used for grouping the data.
-Here, it is "traitement."
+Here, it is
+  “traitement.”
 - `group_title`: Title of the grouping variable column.
-Here, it is "traitement."
+Here, it is
+  “traitement.”
-- `group`: Indicates whether to create both grouped and ungrouped descriptions using the "ALL" option.
+- `group`: Indicates whether to create both grouped and ungrouped
+  descriptions using the “ALL” option.

 ``` r
 data %>% Descusmr::desc_var(table_title = "test",